Richard McCaslin: The Phantom Patriot

 Wearing a skull mask and a blue jumpsuit with "Phantom Patriot" written in red on his chest, McCaslin entered the campground, armed with "a pump-action rifle/shotgun hybrid, a .45 caliber handgun, a crossbow, a 2-foot-long sword, a knife and a fireworks mortar tube."
 Due to the time of year, the camp was deserted except for some staff.

 Upon entering the grove, McCaslin discovered that the owl was made of concrete instead of redwood, as he had believed, and could not be destroyed without explosives, which he had not brought.
 McCaslin also failed to find any evidence of the sacrificial rituals he believed he would interrupt.
 He also became lost on the grounds after the batteries in his flashlight died and he had forgotten to bring spares.
 Frustrated, McCaslin kicked in the door to a cabin and slept in it overnight.

 The following morning, McCaslin set a fire in the empty banquet hall, which triggered an alarm.
 McCaslin encountered caretaker Fred Yeager and maintenance worker Bob Hipkiss, but no guests were present.
 Upon leaving the grounds.
 McCaslin pointed his MK-1 rifle at Yeager as he sat in his security booth, believing the phone Yeager held to be a gun.
-McCaslin encountered law enforcement officers that had surrounded his truck, and was later removed following a tense armed standoff.
-McCaslin later claimed in correspondence with author Tea Krulos that his thoughts about the slim possibility of seeing Chely Wright again kept him from turning violent.
+McCaslin encountered law enforcement officers who had surrounded his truck; following an armed standoff, he was removed.
+He subsequently claimed in correspondence with author Tea Krulos that what had kept him from becoming violent was the possibility of seeing Chely Wright again.
 McCaslin was briefly held at the mental health ward of the Sonoma County Jail.

-He was later convicted on felony charges of arson, burglary, brandishing a weapon at a peace officer, and two counts for being armed and wearing a bulletproof vest.
+McCaslin was later convicted on felony charges of arson, burglary, brandishing a weapon at a peace officer, and two counts for being armed and wearing a bulletproof vest.
 He was imprisoned in California.